-I had a whole lot of fun, saw some great music, hung out with some interesting people, and did almost everything to excess… I eventually decided it was time to grow up, clean up my act a bit, and become a more responsible member of society...
+I enjoyed some great music, hung out with some fun people, and did almost everything to excess… I eventually decided it was time to grow up, clean up my act a bit, and become a more responsible member of society...

-So, here I am, down to two vices but in for the long run … Serious Beer & Serious Fun!
+So now I'm down to two vices... but in for the long run...
+Serious Beer & Serious Fun!

 Jeff Chenault is our Creative Director.
 I met Jeff through music industry friends and it took me a year and a half just to chase him down and hold his attention long enough to make him part of this thing.
 Jeff’s an award-winning art director and graphic designer who's sole purpose in life seems to be making this world less crappy looking.
 He comes to us with some reputation in The Biz.
 He’s created the album art, imaging, photographs, and music videos for some of the music industry’s biggest artists…. and because we come from the same world, we think alike & get each other.
 He’s younger than me, but equally troubled and a perfect fit to what we’re doing here.
 When he's not dealing with official ACB design duties or generally getting into trouble, he's running his own design firm and saving the day, creatively, for all sorts of more respectable clients.
 Check out his "other job" here – www.eleven07.com